 You will develop a global mindset:

 After an experience of studying abroad, a person is bound to start expanding their horizons and perspectives.
 You will start thinking of everything at a macro level with a global mindset.
 Every problem and situation that you might come across will provoke you to think from a broad point of view.
-This is mainly developed because you will not only expose yourself to the culture of the country you go to but also to that of your other friends who come from different countries.
+This is mainly developed because you will not only expose yourself to the culture of the country you go to but also to that of your other friends who come from different countries which are similarily clueless in knowing of how to study abroad.
 All problems will then start seeming small to you since you will constantly draw comparisons between various countries.

 International job opportunities: